jwieditz/MiSeal/README.md

 This project includes

- - the MiSeal algorithm for separating a given minutiae pattern into necessary and random minutiae,
+ - the MiSeal R package including the algorithms *MiSeal* and *PostSeal* for separating a superposition of a homogeneous Poisson process and an inhomogeneous Strauss-hard core process.
  - a graphical and a command line interface for investigating a selected number of a fingerprint's features such as
 	 - its orientation field (OF),
 	 - its ridge frequency (RF),
 	 - the field and ridge divergence,
 	 - the intensity of necessary minutiae within patches

 If you are interested in

  - the MiSeal R-package, go to [MiSeal](#miseal),
  - the graphical tool, go to [graphical fingerprint tool](#graphical-fingerprint-tool),
  - the command line tool, go to [command line fingerprint tool](#command-line-fingerprint-tool).

 This repository is supplementary to <cite>Wieditz, J., Pokern, Y., Schuhmacher, D., Huckemann, S. (2020+).
 Characteristic and Necessary Minutiae in Fingerprints.</cite>